 And then, out of nowhere, it happened.
 Complete system failure.
 A full-blown panic attack, the kind that sends me running for the hospital (and I did).

-In the past, the only thing that ever calmed me down in these moments of desperation was having my sister or mother nearby; they are my greatest sources of comfort.
+In the past, the only thing that ever calmed me down in these moments of desperation was having my sister, mother or dog nearby; they are my greatest sources of comfort.
 Obviously that is not an option now.
 I tried talking about it with people at the hostel but, while kind and reassuring, I could tell they thought I was out of my head.
 I asked everyone, and no one I spoke with had experienced a panic attack themselves (and I hope they never do).
 But describing anxiety to someone who doesn’t know how it feels, without making yourself seem like a complete nut job, is really difficult.
 I know this because I used to be the observer.
-Before knowing what a panic attack actually was, I watched as someone I loved had them on a daily basis.
-I was totally clueless as to what was happening; I thought he was a little bit off and that maybe if I scratched his back long enough he would feel better and go back to normal.
+Before knowing what a panic attack actually was, I watched as someone I cared for had them on a daily basis.
+I was totally clueless as to what was happening; I thought he was a little bit off and that if I just waited a little while, he’d calm down and go back to normal.
 I know now that it’s not that simple, but I understand that other people think it might be.

 While I’m not in a particularly wonderful location for honorable psychiatry, I am lucky to find myself in a place where meditation is taught and practiced around every corner.
 And with meditation being scientifically proven to combat stress and anxiety, I think that is where I’ll start.
 I haven’t been too successful with it in the past, but I think I’m motivated enough to try harder this time.
 Please wish me luck.

 I promise my future posts will be more informative of my day-to-day adventures and include more pictures.
-I know I speak a lot about fear, and that’s because right now, it is what I’ve been feeling and what my reality consists of.
+I know I speak a lot about fear, and that’s because right now, it is what my reality consists of.
 Fear is my enemy, and the world is my battlefield.
 Hopefully one day I can look back and know that it was well worth the fight.